|

 right thing, when arriving at an ethical crossroads.
 The principles and

 code is to be embedded all the way up and down one’s organization.
+With an updated code, the profession must intentionally infuse it

 into the many programs, systems and processes that are being designed